stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 isElem2 v (x :: xs) = x == v || isElem2 v xs
 ```

-Still don't believe interfaces are mere records?
-Well, we can
+Being mere records, we can also take interfaces as
-take them as regular arguments and dissect them with a pattern
+regular function arguments and dissect them with a pattern
 match:

 ```idris